zarber/Muuvi-app/README.md

 # README

-> This code is meant to illustrate common pitfalls; therefore you are expected to finds bugs, repetitive code etc. We will reflect on all the bad practices
+> This code is meant to illustrate common pitfalls; therefore you are expected to finds bugs, repetitive code etc. We will reflect on all the bad practices.

 ## Reflection